singhpriya147/shows___buzz/README.md

 # Shows Buzz
 ## Overview

+Shows Buzz is a web application that allows users to explore and discover details about various TV series.
+It fetches data from a designated API  <a href="https://www.tvmaze.com/api">TVMAZE REST API</a>, providing information such as show titles, summaries, genres, and more.
+This project serves as a simple, yet engaging way to explore TV series, helping users decide what to watch next.

 This project is created from the Chingu Voyage 45 pre-work as a solo project.
-It pulls data from the free public <a href="https://www.tvmaze.com/api">TVMAZE REST API</a>
+It pulls data from the free public

 **LIVE LINK** :<a href="https://delicate-cocada-5f830d.netlify.app/">https://delicate-cocada-5f830d.netlify.app/</a>
 ## Motivation